Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### TechnicalInspectionStationOperator --|> Person
-Text: A technical inspection station may be operated by a legal or natural person who has a licence to operate it and a certificate issued by the regional authority.
+Text: If the person is a natural person. ...
+A technical inspection station may be operated by a legal or natural person who has a licence to operate it and a certificate issued by the regional authority.

 Output:
-- {"name": "is-a", "inference": "technical inspection station may be operated by a legal or natural person", "source_entity": "TechnicalInspectionStationOperator", "target_entity": "Person", "cardinality": ""}
+- {"name": "is-a", "inference": "If the person is a natural person ... technical inspection station may be operated by a legal or natural person", "source_entity": "TechnicalInspectionStationOperator", "target_entity": "Person", "cardinality": ""}

 ## Relationships grouped by source entity or target entity